 Summary of Building

-The Joseph Street Bridge is one of a series of bridges over the railway line in Belper, Derbyshire',and lengths of masonry wall lining the cutting which they span, built for the North Midland Railway Company between 1837 and 1840.
+The Long Row bridge is one of a series of bridges over the railway line in Belper, Derbyshire and lengths of masonry wall lining the cutting which they span, built for the North Midland Railway Company between 1837 and 1840.

 Reasons for Designation

-The bridge on Joseph Street, Belper was built as part of the extension of the North Midland Railway line from Derby to Chesterfield, which opened in 1840.
+The railway bridge at Long Row, Belper was built as part of the extension of the North Midland Railway line from Derby to Chesterfield, opened in 1840.
 The line cut through the town of Belper, where the industrialist Jedediah Strutt had developed one of the pioneering late C18 textile manufacturing communities of the Derwent valley at the northern end of the original settlement.
-The new railway line was carried in a deep, mile long cutting through Belper, necessitating the construction of masonry walls to the cutting, and the provision of eleven new bridges, including those where the line passed through pre-existing streets of houses built by the Strutt family for mill workers.
+The new railway line was carried in a deep, mile long cutting through Belper, necessitating the construction of masonry walls to the cutting, and the provision of eleven new bridges, including those where the line passed through pre-existing streets of terraced housing built by the Strutt family for mill workers.

 The new railway line was surveyed and engineered by George Stephenson, one of the pre-eminent engineers of the C19, and the railway company’s resident engineer, Frederick Swanwick.
-The line was constructed between 1837 and 1840, with a number of new stations designed by the North Midland Railway Company’s architect, Francis Thompson of Derby.
+The line was constructed between 1837 and 1840, passing through challenging terrain, necessitating the construction of tunnels, bridges and viaducts of varying design.
+The line required a series of new stations which were designed by the North Midland Railway Company’s architect, Francis Thompson of Derby.
 Thompson was appointed architect to the North Midland Railway in February 1839, having returned from working in Canada.
-He designed the new station at Derby for the three railway companies which were later amalgamated to form the Midland Railway – the Midland Counties Railway, the Birmingham and Derby Junction Railway and the North Midland Railway, as well as stations at Belper, North Wingfield and Ambergate.
-The Belper cutting and its bridges were the subject of one of the illustrations of the completed North Midland Railway line by the lithographic artist Samuel Russell, commissioned by the aforementioned Francis Thompson.
+He designed the new station at Derby for the three railway companies which were later amalgamated to form the Midland Railway – the Midland Counties Railway, the Birmingham and Derby Junction Railway and the North Midland Railway, as well as the stations on the line to the north of Derby of which only the station at Wingfield survives.
+The Belper cutting and its bridges were the subject of one of the illustrations of the completed North Midland Railway line by the lithographic artist Samuel Russell, commissioned by the abovementioned Francis Thompson.

-The Joseph Street bridge and a number of other railway structures in Belper, were added to the Statutory List in December 1979.
+The Long Row bridge and a number of other railway structures in Belper, were added to the statutory List in December 1979.

 DATE: constructed between1837-1840, with late C20 minor alterations.